nmclark2/SCION/README.md

 - Hub connection: No

-You can use the included screenshot (shinyscreenshot.png) or the vignette to check your settings.
-This screenshot has the settings for non-temporal clustering.
+You can use the included screenshots (shinyscreenshot_protein.png and shinyscreenshot_phospho.png) or the vignette to check your settings.
+This screenshot has the settings for temporal clustering.

 # Version History